djthorne333/NLP-CNN-Subreddit-Sorter-Heroku-App/README.md

 # NLP-CNN-Subreddit-Sorter-Application

-## Please see the Subreddit_Sorter_Notebook.ipynb file for the detailed EDA and Model Development
+## Please see the Subreddit_Sorter_Notebook(1).ipynb file for the detailed EDA and Model Development

 ## Project Goals: